Jan 28, 2021

 September 10, 2021

-Rain in the night, a little remedy for our drought.
+Rain in the night, a little remedy for drought.
 Many dry lightning bolts to the south as far away as the Interstate.
 Then, about 2:00 AM, the thunder ceases.
 Faint veils of what the NWS calls “showers” began brushing over.
-Things have been well saturated by morning, my irrigation Rainbird nozzles throwing their big rooster tails out over the meadow the whole time in the dark.
+Things have been well saturated by morning, my irrigation Rainbird nozzles throwing their big rooster tails out over the tall grass the whole time in the dark.

 Corner-cutting compromise: it turns out I can get an attachment for my ordinary string-trimmer device for twenty dollars: it replaces the plastic whips with stiff blades.
 It’s a spinning propeller.
 So I’ll attack ancient obstinate blackberry bramble more efficiently without having to resort to heavy machinery.

 At the saw shop in town, I’m able to buy this attachment and, on the same trip, drop off the mower in their backyard infirmary among other mowers, to have its blade deck repaired.
 In order to get the mower up on the truck bed, again it must be driven up the Spencers’ hill and then, across a bridge of heavy old doors, off the little roadside bluff and onto the bed of the truck.